 Other fall-related injuries:

-If you or someone close to you suffered a serious fall at while working construction, speak with a member of Duncan Law Group legal team today.
+If you or someone close to you suffered a serious fall at while working construction, speak with a Chicago construction accident lawyer at Duncan Law Group legal team today.
 The sooner you call, the faster an attorney can help.

 Call (312) 202-3283 to schedule a case consultation with a Chicago injury lawyer today.